Gardens & Flowers

 Along Mississaga Street in Orillia one can find many flowering trees on the front lawns of the old homes that line the street.
 Apple blossoms are plentiful during the spring.
 Orillia, Ont.

 A field of wild anemone found along one of Orillia's many trails.
 This particular field is only a short distance from the trail entrance along Woodland Drive in Orillia.
+Although these are wild, there are several seed catalogues available where you can order roots and tubers of some types of wild plants (legally grown).
+I've had these in my wildflower garden as well.
+They are lower to the ground than standard garden anemone, but very pretty, and quite hardy.

 Orillia - Veteran's Park.
 One of the gardens in Veteran's Park showing off it's spring display of bulbs - tulips and hyacinth cover this garden in spring.

-Orillia - bright pink tulips blooming in bunches outside the Obrien Street medical clinic.
+Orillia - bright pink tulips blooming in bunches outside the O'brien Street medical clinic.
 The clinic has gardens on every side, except behind it where the parking areas are paved with no ground to plant in.

 A row of bridal veil spirea along the edge of the Obrien Street Medical Clinic, at the corner of Mississaga and Obrien Streets.